Millersville University

 Public university in Millersville, Pennsylvania, U.S.

 Millersville University of Pennsylvania, commonly known as Millersville University (MU) or The Ville, is a public university in Millersville, Pennsylvania.
 It is one of the ten schools that comprise the Pennsylvania State System of Higher Education (PASSHE).
-Founded in 1855 as the first Normal School in Pennsylvania, Millersville is accredited by the Middle States Association of Colleges and Secondary Schools and the Pennsylvania Department of Education.

 First established in 1854 as the Millersville Academy out of the since-demolished Old Main, the academy specialized in a series of workshop-style teacher institutes in response to the 1834 Free School Act of Pennsylvania.
+It was the first normal school in Pennsylvania.

 History

 Millersville University was established in 1855 as the "Lancaster County Normal School", the first state normal school in Pennsylvania.
 It subsequently changed its name to "Millersville State Normal School" in 1859 and Millersville later became a state teachers' college in 1927.
 It was renamed "Millersville State College" in 1959 and officially became the Millersville University of Pennsylvania in 1983.